naldorp/nodeBlog/README.md

 # nodeBlog
-This simple blog made using node.js
+This is simple blog made using node.js